Yoast/developer/docs/features/indexables/functional-specification.md

 The table also automatically populates and updates itself.
 When we encounter an indexable that we _don't_ know about, we create a new record, so that the data is available on subsequent requests.
 We also provide a (re)indexing process in our admin tools, which proactively builds our indexables table from the site's database.

 With the indexables table in place, we have an 'SEO-centric' view of the website, which is focused on _URLs_ (and the metadata which should be output on them) rather than _posts_.

+### What types of indexables does Yoast SEO store?
+Types of indexables we store include:

+* All public* posts and taxonomies
+* The homepage
+* Author archives (for authors with published, public posts)

+We also store several 'patterns' which represent _template_ and content types where it isn't valuable or necessary to include discreet indexables for every possible permutation.
+These include:

+* Date archive templates
+* Post type archive templates
+* Error templates
+* Search results templates

+*We consider a page to be 'public' when the `publicly_queryable` attribute is set to `true` (either explicitly, or when inherited when `public` is `true`), via `register_post_type`/`register_taxonomy`.

 ## Altering indexables behaviuor
 Most users won't ever need to interact directly with the indexables table or logic.
 However, advanced users may wish to customize the behaviour to fit their needs.